vuex-orm/vuex-orm/docs/guide/model/defining-models.md

 ## Fields

 `static fields()` should return the schema of the data.
-Like `static entity`, you may think this as columns for the dababase.
+Like `static entity`, you may think this as columns for a database table.

 ```js
 class User extends Model {